 Ovarian cancer, as the name implies, can only occur in the ovaries in women.
 It is a very life-threatening cancer indeed, as it is often undetected until the cancer has already spread through the pelvis and most of the abdomen.
 It is at this late stage when most cases of ovarian cancer are discovered that the cancer has already been deemed fatal.

 As such, it is vitally important that women everywhere learn the signs and symptoms of ovarian cancer, so that they may seek treatment as soon as the symptoms arise.
-These symptoms include:
+According to Dr Jennifer Ashton, these symptoms include:

 -Swelling or bloating in the abdomen.